tnev/Nightstand/README.md

 }
 ```

 Nightstand extends UITableViewCell so that it has a `reuseIdentifier` by default.
-In fact, this initializer is all you need in order to implement cell reuse.
+In fact, the above initializer is all you need in order to implement cell reuse.

 The next thing you'll need to do is have your cell conform to the `Configurable` protocol.
 This protocol has two requirements: